-This listing is for a SINGLE pack of dye seeds plus one 250 yard skein of fingering weight fine fiber yarn, locally grown from sheep in the Pacific Northwest, and spun in US mills!
-This skein has been scoured and mordanted, so it is ready for you to dye!
+This listing is for a SINGLE pack of dye seeds plus one 250 yard skein of ready to dye fingering weight fine fiber yarn, locally grown from sheep in the Pacific Northwest, and spun in US mills!
+Ready to dye means the skein has been scoured and mordanted--basically all the boring, tedious work is complete so you can just have fun!

 Natural dyeing with plants and flowers is easier on the environment -- this process uses significantly less water and is non toxic, so that harmful chemicals do not end up in waterways.
 With the fashion and textile industries being the second largest producer of harmful wastes right behind big oil, any step away from those processes is significant.
 With all the environmental threats to their habitat and survival, honeybees and other pollinators need all the help they can get in order to survive.
 You can make a difference by planting this mix of annual and perennial wildflowers in a plot of soil, planter, window box, or even just distribute them wherever you like -- in an abandoned lot, on a street corner -- any spot with soil and sun.
 After the flowers bloom, mindfully harvest them and use them for dyeing cloth, yarn, or any other natural fiber.